Eastern Roman army: Hand-to-hand weapons

-The East Roman heavy infantry relied on the spear in close combat.
-No late Roman or East Roman spear shafts survive, but I.P.
-Stephenson suggests that East Roman spears may have been as long as northern European spears discovered in the bog deposits at Illerup and Nydam, between 2.23 meters and 3.54 meters long.
+The Eastern Roman heavy infantry relied on the spear in close combat.
+No late Roman or Eastern Roman spear shafts survive, but I.P.
+Stephenson suggests that Eastern Roman spears may have been as long as northern European spears discovered in the bog deposits at Illerup and Nydam, between 2.23 meters and 3.54 meters long.

 The infantry adopted the spatha, a longer (median length: 760 mm/30 in) sword that during the earlier centuries was used by the cavalry only.
 In addition, Vegetius mentions the use of a shorter-bladed sword termed a semispatha.
 At the same time, infantry acquired a heavy thrusting-spear (hasta) which became the main close order combat weapon to replace the gladius, as the spatha was too long to be swung comfortably in tight formation (although it could be used to stab).
 These trends imply a greater emphasis on fighting the enemy "at arm's length".

 Short, single-edged knives were also used, although probably as tools rather than weapons.
 These appear in 4th-century graves with military belt fittings, and similar tools appear in 4th through 7th-century contexts.